harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 The numbers are the cosine similarity of document vectors.
 The cosine similarity of two vectors can range from -1 to 1 based on the angle between the two vectors being compared.
 We have converted these to percentages.
 We have also used a preprocessing stage to convert positive sentences to negative and vice-versa (e.g. _I feel anxious_ → _I do not feel anxious_).
 If the match between two sentences improves once this preprocessing has been applied, then the items are assigned a negative similarity.

+## What threshold should I use for Harmony's similarity scores?
+What counts as a match for the purposes of harmonisation (i.e. generating a crosswalk table)?

+Harmony reports the cosine similarity score multiplied by +1 or -1 which is our correction for negation.
+The raw output of Harmony for *n* questionnaire items is an *n* × *n* matrix of similarity scores, with ones along the diagonal.
+Many researchers find this  You are free to choose your own threshold, and we have explored what how a threshold would relate to a correlation in our [validation study published in BMC Psychiatry](/ai-in-mental-health/bmc-psychiatry-paper/).
+Some users have reported that a threshold of **0.6** applied to the **absolute value of the similarity score from Harmony** works well for questionnaire items that are **in the same language**.
+Please note that for cross-language matches, Harmony's similarity score tends to be a little lower, so you may want to explore this and use a lower threshold if you know that your questionnaire items are in different languages.

+{{< image src="/images/harmony-crosswalks-from-data-harmonisation.png" alt="The relationship between the data harmonisation matrix and crosswalk table in Harmony" >}}

+*Above: The relationship between the data harmonisation matrix and crosswalk table in Harmony*

 ## Which Large Language Model (LLM) does Harmony use?

 By default Harmony uses the HuggingFace model [sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2).
 In the [web tool](/app) you have the option of switching LLMs to a few other providers including OpenAI.